Model in Image

 Install WebLogic Kubernetes Operator

-The WebLogic Kubernetes Operator is an adapter to integrate WebLogic Server and Kubernetes, allowing Kubernetes to serve as a container infrastructure hosting WLS instances.
+The WebLogic Kubernetes Operator is an adapter to integrate WebLogic Server and Kubernetes, allowing Kubernetes to serve as container infrastructure hosting WLS instances.
 The operator runs as a Kubernetes Pod and stands ready to perform actions related to running WLS on Kubernetes.

 Create a namespace and service account for the operator.